Must To Know Secure Java Development Practices

 Furthermore, you must consider the following practices instead of serialization:

 Revealing the exact error to end-users is a primary way of providing confidential information to an attacker.
-When you display the exact code, hackers use it for gathering information about code structure, used libraries, databases, classes, and objects in Java software.
+When you display the exact code, hackers use it to gather information about code structure, used libraries, databases, classes, and objects in Java software.

-You must always keep your error messages generic, rather than entirely technical.
-For instance, if a user enters the wrong password, only show a message such as “Invalid Login”, rather than displaying the code behind password verification.
+You must always keep your error messages generic rather than entirely technical.
+For instance, if a user enters the wrong password, only show a message such as “Invalid Login” rather than display the code behind password verification.

-While developing the Java application, always create test cases for confirming that the error code is not getting displayed.
-And also try to keep a log of every activity using tools like Kibana and Looker.
-Additionally, you can use a log server, analyzing activities based on user behavior to detect malicious actors.
+While developing the Java application, always create test cases to confirm that the error code is not displayed.
+Also, try to keep a log of every activity using tools like Kibana and Looker.
+Additionally, you can use a log server to analyze activities based on user behavior and detect malicious actors.

-Primarily data has three states in Java applications, at rest, in processing, and in transmission.
+Data has three states in Java applications: at rest, in processing, and in transmission.
 And you must focus on the security of all three.
 The best way to do so is by using encryption and hashing algorithms.

-For data at rest, you must use encryption and for passwords, hashing is the best technology.
+For data at rest, you must use encryption; hashing is the best technology for passwords.
 It will secure user passwords, even if an attacker successfully performs an SQL injection attack.

 Further, you must use an SSL certificate to transfer every data bit in an encrypted environment.
 If you use a datagram for data transfer, then you can prefer configuring a DTLS (Data Transport Layer Security) for secure communication over the network.

-Below is a code example, which you can refer to for enabling SSL.
+Below is a code example, which you can refer to to enable SSL.

 Clean and short code is the fundamental pillar of every secure Java software.
-Due to it, additional code gets removed, which directly impacts eliminating additional vulnerabilities.
+Due to this, additional code gets removed, which directly impacts the elimination of additional vulnerabilities.
 The shorter the code and naming convention, the less the possibility of an attacker exploiting the application.

 In addition, you must prevent reusing the code from third-party repositories, such as Stack Overflow and GitHub.
-Hackers are also present on these sites and they publish their malicious code so that developers copy that and put it in their programs.
+Hackers are also present on these sites, and they publish their malicious code so that developers can copy it and put it in their programs.
 Hence, you must avoid code reusing.

 Moreover, make perfect use of access modifiers by configuring different access levels to methods and classes.
 And try to provide only limited scope to components for interacting with each other and outside the network.

 To build a secure Java application, use only tested libraries to prevent attackers from exploiting your software.
-Before you use any library, research through the CVE database to discover associated vulnerabilities and patches to it.
-And if the patch is not available, avoid using that particular library and find an alternative to it.
+Before you use any library, research the CVE database to discover its vulnerabilities and associated patches.
+If the patch is unavailable, avoid using that particular library and find an alternative.

 Whether it’s parsing, general-purpose, or logging library, always use it after confirming its legitimacy and available vulnerabilities.
-Also, have a constant look at the release of their new versions to update your application accordingly.
+Also, constantly look at the release of their new versions to update your application accordingly.

-To make the application secure in the production environment, it always recommends to use Java Code Signing Certificate.
-Similar to data encryption and hashing, such digital certificate aids in encrypting the source code.
+To make the application secure in the production environment, it is always recommended that a Java Code Signing Certificate be used.
+Similar to data encryption and hashing, such digital certificates aid in encrypting the source code.

 It converts the code into a hash digest and then encrypts that digest.
-And the person with a private key only avails the leverage to read or convert back the code to its original format.
+The person with a private key only has the leverage to read or convert the code back to its original format.

 Recommended: What is Java Code Signing Certificate?